syncfusion-content/xamarin-docs/Xamarin/SfPicker/timepicker.md

 {% endtabs %}

-Screen shot for the above codes.
+The following screenshot illustrates the output of the above code snippets.

 ![](images/timepicker_img1.jpeg)

-We have attached TimePicker sample for reference.
-Please download the sample from the following link.
+You can download the TimePicker sample for reference from the following link.

 Sample link: [TimePicker](http://www.syncfusion.com/downloads/support/directtrac/general/ze/TimePicker717705423.zip)